Our staff will respond to your query promptly and provide detailed information to your questions.

 - Taxes and service fees

-Flights, meals other than specified, winter clothing (thermal overall & boots) for the entire stay, items of personal nature, beverages, additional activities such as icefishing, horse riding, overnight safaris and Santa's Resort Visit.
+Flights, meals other than specified, winter clothing (thermal overall & boots) for the entire stay, items of personal nature, beverages, additional activities such as icefishing, horse riding or overnight safaris.

-Please note that additional nights can be added either in Tromsø, Kirkenes or Kakslauttanen
+Please note that additional nights can be added either in Kirkenes or Ivalo.

 The Arctic King Crab is a sought after delicacy and you will learn how to catch, prepare and eat them.
 Your guide takes you out and you can lend a hand in sawing through the ice before your guide attempts to land you a few of these massive crustaceans.
 Enjoy the day's catch for lunch seated by a cosy fire in a small local farmhouse by the lake.
 You will travel to the lake by snowmobile sleigh.